PeterTOC/flexdashboard/README.md

 Tech Stack: R, Git, Github

+Here is a link to the [published dashboard!](https://petertoc.github.io/flexdashboard/)

 NOTE: Web scraping should always be done as a last resort, APIs and databases, when available, is always the way to go.

 ![wordcloud](https://github.com/PeterTOC/flexdashboard/blob/master/docs/webshot.png)